suqinyuan/suqinyuan.github.io/_pages/about.md

 I am a PhD student at [Sydney Artificial Intelligence Centre](https://www.sydney.edu.au/engineering/our-research/data-science-and-computer-engineering/ubtech-sydney-artificial-intelligence-centre.html), [The University of Sydney](https://www.sydney.edu.au), primarily advised by Prof. [Tongliang Liu](https://tongliang-liu.github.io).
 I am also receiving valuable advice from Prof. [Lei Feng](https://lfeng1995.github.io) of [Singapore University of Technology and Design](https://istd.sutd.edu.sg).

 Lately, my primary focus has been on "Generalization in Deep Learning within Constrained Environments".
-My work is dedicated to advancing the ability of models to generalize effectively and efficiently on large-scale, imperfect datasets, breaking through Data Bottlenecks in Machine Learning.
+All my work is dedicated to advancing the ability of models to generalize effectively and efficiently on large-scale, imperfect data, breaking through Data Bottlenecks in Machine Learning.

 I have always been fascinated by the quest to understand the interpretability of artificial neural networks and the human brain.